 BUILD TORONTO was conceptualized from the conclusions reached in 2008 by the City of Toronto and an expert panel that reviewed the need for a city-building real estate and development organization.
 These same founding principles still apply today.
-BUILD TORONTO is well positioned to serve this important role for the City of Toronto.
+BUILD TORONTO is well positioned to serve this important role for the City of Toronto as a Real Estate Value Creation Company.
 The role and how BUILD TORONTO operates will continue to evolve to remain relevant and to deliver enhanced value to the City.
-Through further collaboration and better alignment with other City of Toronto entities, BUILD TORONTO will help to achieve the collective vision of making Toronto more prosperous.
+Through further collaboration and better alignment with other City of Toronto entities, BUILD TORONTO will help to achieve the collective vision of making Toronto more livable and prosperous city.